Data Request Format 2.0

 reading-fld = "RAW"

-| "PRIMARY" | "VOLTS" ; Canonical is "PRIMARY"
+| "PRIMARY" | "VOLTS" ; canonical is "PRIMARY"

-| "SCALED" | "COMMON" ; Default
+| "SCALED" | "COMMON" ; default is "SCALED"

 setting-fld = "RAW"

-| "PRIMARY" | "VOLTS" ; Canonical is "PRIMARY"
+| "PRIMARY" | "VOLTS" ; canonical is "PRIMARY"

-| "SCALED" | "COMMON" ; Default
+| "SCALED" | "COMMON" ; default is "SCALED"

 status-fld = "RAW"